JetBrains/kotlin/spec-docs/annotation-options.md

 Kotlin has more possible targets than Java, so there's an issue of mapping back and forth.
 The table above gives a correspondence.

 When we compile a Kotlin class to Java, we write a `@java.lang.annotation.Target` annotation that reflects the targets.
 For targets having no correspondent ones in Java (e.g. `EXPRESSION`) nothing is written to `j.l.a.Target`.
-If the set of Java targets is empy, `j.l.a.Target` is not written to the class file.
+If the set of Java targets is empty,  then `j.l.a.Target({})` is written to the class file, leaving Java clients no way of misusing the annotation.

 In addition to `java.lang.annotation.Target`, a Kotlin-specific annotation `kotlin.target` is written containing all the Kotlin targets listed: